Great Coates: Geography

 The modern parish of Great Coates consists of a narrow strip of land around Woad Lane/Station Road running southwest–northeast with Great Coates railway station at the approximate centre.
 Northeast of the strip, on the far side of the A180 road the parish expands to include the Moody Lane industrial estate, and the industrial plants of Novartis and the former Tioxide plant.

-The land around Station Road/Woad Lane is in residential use, whilst the remainder of the parish is predominately industrial.
-The three main transport routes to Immingham: the industrial freight line to Immingham Docks (former Grimsby and Immingham Electric Railway), the Barton Line (former Great Grimsby and Sheffield Junction Railway, est.1845), and the A180 road pass through the parish.
-Urban and industrial development has made Greate Coates essentially contiguous with the town of Grimsby; the Grimsby suburbs of The Willows and Wybers Wood lie to the southeast and south respectively.
+The land around Station Road and Woad Lane is in residential use, whilst the remainder of the parish is predominately industrial.
+The three main transport routes to Immingham – the industrial freight line to Immingham Docks (former Grimsby and Immingham Electric Railway), the Barton Line (former Great Grimsby and Sheffield Junction Railway, est.1845), and the A180 road – pass through the parish.
+Urban and industrial development has made Great Coates essentially contiguous with the town of Grimsby; the Grimsby suburbs of The Willows and Wybers Wood lie to the southeast and south respectively.
 To the west the land is mostly open countryside, in the civil parish of Healing.

 At the 2001 Census Great Coates had a population of 1,111, increasing to 1,464 at the 2011 Census.